martinrotter/rssguard/README.md

     * Tiny Tiny RSS (from RSS Guard 3.0.0),
     * ownCloud News (from RSS Guard 3.1.0).
 * multiplatformity,
-* multiple data backend support,
+* multiple data backend support.
     * SQLite (in-memory DBs too),
     * MySQL.
-* Adblock.

 See below for more information about features and other RSS Guard aspects.